-(Pocket-lint) - Facebook has announced a new payments system, called Facebook Pay, which lets you send money to friends, shop for goods, and even donate.
+(Pocket-lint) - Facebook offers a payments system, called Facebook Pay, which lets you send money to friends, shop for goods, and even donate.

 What is Facebook Pay?

 Facebook Pay is designed to facilitate payments across Facebook, Messenger, Instagram, and WhatsApp.
 Facebook said it's part of "ongoing work to make commerce more convenient, accessible, and secure" for its users.

 Facebook pay was initially made available for fundraisers, person-to-person payments, tickets purchases, in-game purchases, and some purchases from pages and businesses on Facebook's Marketplace.
 Now it has been fully integrated with Instagram and Messenger, in supported countries, and WhatsApp support is starting to roll out too.